Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Statistical Inference

 \subsection{Estimation and Filtering}

-The mixed VAR model can be estimated by the maximum likelihood method based on an assumed parametric distribution of $\varepsilon_t$ [see Breidt et al. (1991), Lanne, Saikkonen (2010), (2013), Davis, Song (2020), Bec et al. (2020)].
-This approach yields consistent estimators provided that the parametric distributional assumption is well specified.
+The mixed VAR model can be estimated by the maximum likelihood method based on an assumed parametric distribution of $\varepsilon_t$ [see Breidt et al. (1991), Lanne and Saikkonen (2013), Davis and Song (2020)].
+This approach yields consistent estimators provided that the parametric distributional assumption is correct (and non-Gaussian for identification).

-Alternatively, the mixed VAR model can be consistently estimated without any parametric assumptions on the distribution of the errors \footnote{Except for the non-Gaussianity assumption.} by using the (Generalized) Covariance (GCov) estimator [Gourieroux, Jasiak (2022)].
+Alternatively, the mixed VAR model can be consistently estimated without any parametric assumptions on the error distribution \footnote{Except for the non-Gaussianity assumption and the uniform tail parameter.} by using the semi-parametric (Generalized) Covariance (GCov) estimator [Gourieroux and Jasiak (2023)].
 The GCov estimator is consistent, asymptotically normally distributed and semi-parametrically efficient.
-As an alternative, minimum distance estimators based on the cumulant spectral density of order 3 and 4 have been proposed in Velasco, Lobato (2019) and Velasco (2022) \footnote{ See also Starck (2023) for a two-step continuum method of moments.
-The method of moment estimators provide consistent estimators only in applications to the VAR models satisfying the additional cross-sectional independence condition [see, Guay (2021)].}.
+As an alternative in the frequency domain, minimum distance estimators based on the cumulant spectral density of order 3 and 4 have been proposed in Velasco and Lobato (2018) and Velasco (2022).

-The prediction and filtering methods introduced in Sections 3,4 for given $\Phi_1,...,\Phi_p$ and $g$ can be applied in a parametric or semi-parametric framework by replacing the unknown parameters by their consistent estimates.
-In the semi-parametric framework, it can be applied along the following lines:
+The prediction methods introduced in Section 3 for given $\Phi_1,...,\Phi_p$ and $g$ can be applied in a parametric or semi-parametric framework by replacing these unknown parameters by their consistent estimates.
+In the semi-parametric framework, this can be done along the following lines:

 \nin step 1.
 Apply the GCov estimator based on zero auto-covariance conditions of nonlinear error functions to obtain the estimators of matrices of autoregressive coefficients $\hat{\Phi}_1, ..., \hat{\Phi}_p$.